AndrewEllis93/Print-Tuning-Guide/README.md

 This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.

+## A Note About Line Width
-**Any line widths expressed as percentages are referring to a percentage of nozzle width.** SuperSlicer allows percentages this way, however Prusa Slicer bases percentages on layer heights, and Cura does not allow percentages at all.
-For both, you must use static widths *(for example 120% w/ 0.4mm nozzle = 0.48mm)*
+Any line widths expressed as percentages are referring to a **percentage of nozzle width.**

+SuperSlicer allows percentages to be entered this way, however:
+- Prusa Slicer bases percentages on layer heights.
+- Cura does not allow percentages at all.

+For Cura/PS, you must use **static widths** *(for example 0.48mm instead of 120%, assuming a 0.4mm nozzle)*
 # Table of Contents
 - [Extrusion Multiplier](#extrusion-multiplier)
 - [First Layer Squish](#first-layer-squish)